-Headquarters Fire Department, 157 and 159 East Sixty-seventh Street, New York, June 14, 1889.
+HEADQUARTERS FIRE DEPARTMENT, 157 AND 159 EAST SIXTY-SEVENTH STREET, NEW YORK, June 14, 1889.

-SEALED PROPOSALS FOR FURNISHING THE SEALED PROPOSALS FOR FURNISHING THE materials and labor, and doing the work required in Building a New Floating Engine complete, except the free pumps, for this Department, will be received by the Board of Commissioners at the head of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock a. m.
-Wednesday, June 26, 1889, at which time and place they will be publicly opened by the head of said Department and read.
-No estimate will be received or considered after the hour named.
+SEALED PROPOSALS FOR FURNISHING THE materials and labor, and doing the work required in Building a New Floating Engine complete, except the fire pumps, for this Department, will be received by the Board of Commissioners at the head of the Fire Department, at the office of soid Department, Nos.
+157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M. Wednesday, June 26, 8880, at which time and place they will be publicly opened by the head of said Department and read.